Benign prostatic hyperplasia (BPH), is a common condition among men over 45 years of age.

 The procedure is performed using a resectoscope inserted through the penis to the urethra.
 TUIP is minimally invasive with a lower risk of bleeding and dry ejaculation compared to prostate resection or open prostatectomy (Foster et al., 2018).

-Possible dangers of TUIP include difficulty urinating, infection, and need for retreatment.
+Possible dangers of TUIP include difficulty urinating, infection, and the need for retreatment.

 e) Robotic prostatectomy